-Given the current shortage of workers in the construction sector, migrant workers (either domestic or international) might be deployed to work on the project.
+Given the current shortage of workers in the construction sector, migrant workers (local from outside the sub-project area or foreigners) might be deployed to work on the project.
 Contractors may engage migrant workers subject to meeting national requirements for work permits or a work registration certificate.
 Any person who is not a Croatian citizen (does not have Croatian citizenship) is considered a foreigner.